 More Generous Sick Leave Policies

 The new guidelines clarify that employees who take sick leave must be paid at their regularly established rate of pay or minimum wage, whichever is greater.
-Before employee was supposed to be paid at their regular rate of pay.
-However, for employees without a regular rate of pay, this posed a problem.
+Before employees were supposed to be paid at their regular rate of pay.

 However, the new clarifications mean that these workers without an established rate of pay can now be paid minimum wage for sick leave hours.